 Controlling the cameras is very straightforward using either the included infrared remote, or Sony’s RM-IP10 remote controller.
 The beauty of the RM-IP10 is that it enables control of the camera over your IP network.
 This is particularly useful for events and lectures that make use of Panopto’s remote recording software.
 From a control room in another part of the building or across campus, the combination of our remote recording app and the RM-IP10 enable AV teams to see an image of what’s being captured as they pan, tilt, and zoom the cameras.
 All PTZ functions are silent, and the cameras can be mounted on a desktop or ceiling, making them unobtrusive in smaller classrooms and conference rooms.

 Finally, Sony’s SRG cameras work beautifully with Panopto’s multi-camera and distributed video capture support.
 For universities and businesses recording events with multiple camera angles, this means that you can either plug multiple SRG cameras into a single Panopto capture PC, or into different PCs depending on your logistical setup.
 Either way, Panopto will automatically synchronize the videos feeds, and with our web-based video editor, camera switching in post-production is a snap.

 We currently use two SRG cameras in our Seattle headquarters to record and live stream meetings and presentations.
 These cameras have impressed everyone here at Panopto, and we can’t recommend them highly enough.

-For more information on how Sony’s PTZ cameras and Panopto make the perfect solution for recording lectures, capturing video presentations, and live streaming events, contact us for more information or an online demo.
+For more information on how Sony’s PTZ cameras and Panopto make the perfect solution for recording lectures, capturing video presentations, and live streaming events, contact us to request a demonstration.